 |Site Area:||245,972 sqft||No. of Units:||1,074|

 District 3 has a newcomer.
 And not just any newcomer for that matter.
-With more than 90% of its initial 300 units snapped up on launch last Saturday by a sea of Singaporean investors and homelookers, it is safe to say that Avenue South Residence has piqued the curiosity of both the public and ours.
+With more than 90% of its initial 300 units snapped up on launch last Saturday, it is safe to say that Avenue South Residence has piqued the curiosity of both the public and ours.

-Massive twin (56-storeyed) towers rising from an ocean of green will look to boast an unparalleled panorama over the much talked-about Greater Southern Waterfront as well as the city’s beautiful skyline.
+Located along Silat Avenue, massive twin (56-storey) towers rising from an ocean of green will look to boast an unparalleled panorama over the much talked-about Greater Southern Waterfront as well as the city’s beautiful skyline.
 Work on a quintuple set of reminiscent heritage blocks just a tad lower down has also begun – an initiative that has captured the interests of both locals and foreign investors alike.

 By combining modern luxurious living with nostalgic memories of the past, it is an out-of-the-box (read: bold) idea led by developers UOL that has been touted by most as a brilliant step forward.
 Couple these highlights with a solid location, convenient amenities and bright future prospects, it’s easy to see why Avenue South Residence is such a crowd favourite.
 Will its show units live up to the hype however?
 Let’s find out.

 |Playground||Childcare Centre||8 commercial shops|